thierryxing/sentry-ruby-api/README.md

-# Sentry API
+# Sentry Ruby API

-Sentry API is a Ruby wrapper for the [getsentry/sentry API](https://docs.sentry.io/hosted/api/).
-**And it still being developed, and not published yet.**
+Sentry Ruby API is a Ruby wrapper for the [getsentry/sentry API](https://docs.sentry.io/hosted/api/). **And it still being developed, and not published yet.**

 ## Installation